-The burglar alarm is designed to prevent burglary attempts and car theft.
-In case of penetration into the car, the system starts to give sound and light alarms.
+The security alarm is designed to prevent attempts to break into and steal a car.
+In the event of a break-in, the system starts to give sound and light alarm signals.

 - underhood space;